You asked and we answered.

 6. What happens to current leave balances if you switch to the new plan?
 Annual leave will be rolled into the new leave balance and will be subject to the proposed carryforward provisions.
 Accrued sick leave from employees currently in the Traditional Sick Leave Plan will be banked if needed for use in the future.

-7. Will there be any kind of grace period for the first year for employees who covert and carryforward a large annual leave balance?
+7. Will there be any kind of grace period for the first year for employees who convert and carryforward a large annual leave balance?
 Based on feedback from the open comment period, we will postpone the implementation of the first carry-forward maximum to December 2019 to allow more time to use down large leave balances.
 At that time, leave balances above the maximum carry-forward will be forfeited.

 8. Are all 12 weeks of parental leave (6 weeks short-term disability and 6 weeks child-rearing) paid at 100% or is payout based on years of service like it is currently for short-term disability?
 Yes, the plan is for 100% pay.